Table Of Contents

-Visual Manufacturing Software has become one of the most significant tools to leverage in manufacturing today.
-Effective Visual Manufacturing Software can accelerate growth opportunities and allow sites to identify the current conditions (normal vs abnormal).
+Visual manufacturing software has become one of the most significant tools to leverage in manufacturing today.
+Effective visual manufacturing software can accelerate growth opportunities and allow sites to identify the current conditions.

-In today’s digital manufacturing environment, the ability to quickly, objectively, and at a glance, separate normal from abnormal is essential to manufacturing success.
-Waste and opportunity lie in every process: the ability to clearly identify waste, data to reduce and eliminate waste, and opportunities for improvement using Visual Manufacturing software can quickly accelerate the rate and ability to realize greater success.
+In today’s digital manufacturing environment, the ability to quickly and objectively separate what's normal from what's abnormal is essential to manufacturing success.
+Waste and opportunity exist within every process.
+The ability to clearly identify waste, collect data to reduce and eliminate waste, and find opportunities for improvement using visual manufacturing software can quickly accelerate your plant's success.

 The Digital Factory

-The concept of a digital factory and the tools used to create visual manufacturing are not new.
-During the course of my time spent in manufacturing (decades), I have personally utilized a number of variations to create a digital visual manufacturing environment.
+The concept of a digital factory and the tools used to create visual manufacturing aren't new.
+During my decades in manufacturing, I've used a number of methods to create a digital visual manufacturing environment.

-One of the most frequently used methods to capture the current condition and separate normal from abnormal in the past has been as simple as manual tick sheets.
-These tick sheets were the beginning steps to capture and report information in as close a manner to 'live' as possible.
-With manually defined escalation points or Living Pareto charts, if you will, the live visual representation at the point of use in manufacturing provided a realistic starting point for execution.
+In the past, one of the most frequently used methods to capture equipment's current condition and separate normal from abnormal functions has been as simple as manual checklists.
+These checklists were the beginning steps to capturing and reporting information in what was as close to "real-time" as possible.
+With manually defined escalation points or "living Pareto charts," if you will, visual representation at the point of use provided a realistic starting point for execution.

-One of the simplest approaches in the past that still holds significant value today is implementing live visual Paretos to reflect scrap and rework collection.
+One of the simplest approaches in the past that still holds significant value today is implementing live visual Pareto charts to reflect scrap and rework collection.

-Over the years in manufacturing, I have learned that people truly want to do a good job.
-Employees and teams want to make a difference.
-However, in many instances, we do not provide great tools or information regarding the processes that promote and assist employees in making a difference.
-In many of these instances, simply allowing the process to become visual and objective can be the game-changer.
+Over the years in manufacturing, I've learned that employees and teams truly want to make a difference.
+However, in many instances, we don't provide great tools or information regarding the processes that promote and assist employees in making a difference.
+In many of these instances, simply allowing processes to become visual and objective can be a game-changer.

-I have found that when you make the waste, problem, or issue visual, objective, and identifiable at a glance, so that anyone can immediately understand the current conditions, you will more readily promote change.
-Finger pointing does not endear people to change.
-Visual Manufacturing Software can allow Teams to grasp the current conditions, quickly determine "Am I winning or losing?," or "Are we better or worse?"
+When you make the waste, problem, or issue visual, objective, and identifiable at a glance, anyone can immediately understand the current conditions.
+Furthermore, you'll have an easier time promoting change.
+Finger-pointing does not endear people to change.
+Visual manufacturing software allows teams to grasp the current conditions and quickly determine, "Are we winning or losing?" or "Are we better or worse?"

-They can then base decisions upon the live results review and understand the game plan to improve these results.
+They can then base decisions on the live results and understand the strategy to improve these results.
 They can answer questions like:

-- Do we need to change our approach in order to achieve better results?
+Do we need to change our approach to achieve better results?

-When teams are provided live accurate data, they will react to this information and change their game plan and approach in order to achieve better results.
-Teams want to make a difference.
-Give them the tools and information needed in order to achieve greater results!
+When teams have live, accurate data, they'll more easily adapt their game plan and approach to achieve better results.
+Teams want to do good work; give them the tools and information needed in order to achieve great results!

-As simple or complex as Visual Tools and Visual Manufacturing Software may be today, they are helpful to clearly begin to diagnose troublesome processes and situations.
-The issue early on with many of these approaches was determining what to do when an anomaly was identified.
+As simple or complex as visual tools and visual manufacturing software may be today, they're helpful for diagnosing troublesome processes and situations.
+Historically, the most common issue manufacturers had with visualizing issues was determining what to do when an anomaly was identified.

 Many of these approaches are great concepts in theory.
 However, they have many holes and are highly subjective in terms of direct escalations or reaction plans.

-The industry has become much better at identifying issues and clearly separating normal vs abnormal.
-Many Visual Manufacturing Software systems and tools have become great finders.
-However, the process does not simply stop at visually identifying abnormal conditions.
+The industry has become much better at identifying issues and clearly separating normal from abnormal.
+Many visual manufacturing software systems and tools have become great finders.
+However, maintenance doesn't simply stop at visually identifying abnormal conditions.

-More importantly, we must use digital tools to create and promote escalations, notifications, problem-solving, and follow-up measures to be taken.
+More importantly, we must use digital tools to create and promote escalations, notifications, problem-solving, and follow-up measures.

-Regardless of the source, a key question is whether we're using this data and information to input and help promote a Visual Manufacturing environment?
-Do we capture data just to capture it, so that we have something to point at to demonstrate that we are performing our due diligence?
-Or do we capitalize on this powerful information to and share it in a visual and actionable way?
+Regardless of the source, a key question is whether you're using this data and information to input and help promote a Visual Manufacturing environment.
+Do you capture data just to capture it, or do you capitalize on this powerful information and share it in a visual and actionable way?

-It's your data and you are most likely capturing it.
-However, are you really taking full advantage of how this data may be utilized to connect complicated processes and share information between processes?
+It's important that you take full advantage of how your data can be used to connect and share information between complicated processes.

 Four Benefits of Using Visual Manufacturing Software

-What are some of the benefits I can expect today when utilizing a powerful production-proven Visual Manufacturing Software like CloudDISPATCH?
+Here are the four biggest benefits I can expect today when utilizing powerful production-proven visual manufacturing software?